-To specify the minimum acceptable incoming or outgoing committed information rate (CIR) for a Frame Relay virtual circuit, use the frame-relay mincir command in map-class configuration mode.
+To specify the minimum acceptable incoming or outgoing committed information rate (CIR) for a Frame Relay virtual circuit, use the frame-relay mincir map-class configuration command.
 To reset the minimum acceptable CIR to the default, use the no form of this command.

-frame-relay mincir {in| out} bps
+frame-relay mincir {in | out} bps